enjamin87/Remove_SSH_Password/README.md

 This script adds your LOCAL public key to the authorised keys file located on the REMOTE HOST.
 Which enables you to log-in Without the need for a password.

-If you LOCAL public key is not yet created, it will assist you set one up.
+If you LOCAL public key is not yet created, it will assist you to set one up.

-Very simple.
+Firstly,

 Must make script executable with: